<< Go Back up to Historic Theatre Photography main page

 R.G.
 Wolff was at one time chief designer for the notable theatre architect firm of Rapp & Rapp.
 With that firm, Wolff consulted on the design of the extant Chicago Theatre in Chicago, Illinois.

-Wolff assisted in the design of the Patio Theatre in Chicago, and various architectural details employed at the DuPage Theater (1928; now demolished) can be seen in the larger and extant Patio Theatre.
+Wolff designed the Atmospheric-style Patio Theatre in Chicago, and various architectural details employed at the DuPage Theater (1928; now demolished) can be seen in the larger and extant Patio Theatre.

 Theatres on this website in which this architect was involved: